sukantamajhi/api-config/README.md

   getLocalStorageValue("key")
   ```

-So as you see you don't have to parse the json object.
-Assign a variable in this function you can get your localstorage
+As demonstrated, there's no need to manually parse the JSON object.
+Simply assign a variable within this function, and you can effortlessly retrieve your data stored in local storage.
-data.
+***

 # Generate Token